noheton/shepard/CONTRIBUTING.md

 #### First run

-- in the frontend folder, copy `env.example` to `.env` and fill in the variables
+- in the frontend folder, copy `.env.example` to `.env` and fill in the variables
 - start the project: `npm run serve`

 ### Backend Development Environment